 There are many airline options, but I recommend the two Japanese airlines, ANA (All Nippon Airways) and JAL (Japan Airlines), which are both highly-rated, popular options.
 They offer many flights throughout the year as they are some of the prime international airlines in and out of Japan.

-As for what airport, Japan has two major international airports: Narita Airport and Haneda Airport.
-Both are equally quick, efficient and clean, and both have restaurants and shops.
+As for which airport, Japan has two major international airports: Narita Airport and Haneda Airport.
+Both are equally quick, efficient, and clean, and both have restaurants and shops.
 One difference is that Narita Airport receives more international flights than Haneda Airport, so you’ll likely have more flight options if you fly in there.
 But, Haneda Airport is closer to the city by almost an hour by train.

-Move to Japan Guide Step 8: Registering At The City Hall
+Step 8: Registering at the City Hall

-When you first walk in, you can take a number and wait to be called, or ask the staff directly as there’s usually always someone at the front door.
-Most likely you’ll be able to find someone who can speak English since they’re used to foreigners coming in.
+When you first walk in, you can take a number and wait to be called, or ask the staff directly, as there’s usually always someone at the front door.
+Most likely, you’ll be able to find someone who can speak English since they’re used to foreigners coming in.

 They will then ask you to fill out a registration form stating your name, address, the reason for coming to Japan, and other essential information about yourself.
 The Kyoto City International Foundation explains the process in more detail, and it’s a similar experience no matter where you go in Japan.

 After filling out the form, they will process it then and there, which shouldn’t take too long.
-For me it was only about fifteen minutes before I was called back up.
+For me, it was only about fifteen minutes before I was called back up.
 Your resident card will now have your current address printed on the back of it.

-While you’re at the city hall you can also get what’s called a “My Number”.
-Similar to a social security number in the U.S., it serves as your tax number, and should be kept private.
+While you’re at the city hall, you can also get what’s called a “My Number”.
+Similar to a social security number in the U.S., it serves as your tax number and should be kept private.

 After your initial visit to the city hall, a card with your “My Number” will be sent to your registered address in about three weeks.
 However, if you need it before then, you can ask for the number itself for 300 yen (~USD$3).
-Once again you’ll have to fill out a form and wait about ten minutes before they give you a paper with your number on it.
+Once again, you’ll have to fill out a form and wait about ten minutes before they give you a paper with your number on it.
 This extra step is for those starting a new job and who can’t wait three weeks for the physical card, as most companies will ask for your My Number to set up that month’s payroll.

 When you’re at city hall, you’ll also sign up for healthcare.
-If you are employed by a company with health care benefits then there will be an option for that.
+If you are employed by a company with health care benefits, then there will be an option for that.
 If not, you’ll be enrolled in the national health care plan.
 This card will also come in the mail.

 Conclusion

-When thinking about how to move to Japan, it can seem like such a high hurdle to overcome, as it’s such a unique and unpredictable city.
+When thinking about how to move to Japan, it can seem like such a high hurdle to overcome, as it’s such a unique and unpredictable country.
 Just take it slowly, one step at a time, and you’ll be here before you know it.

 After I received an offer to work in Tokyo, it only took three months until I moved to Japan.
 It goes to show how quick the process can be, and the hardest part is building up the courage to start it.